OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 ### Comparison (accuracy)

-The hyperdrive service automatically adjusted the hyperparameters, found the best parameters and used them in training the scikit learn logistic regression model with an accuracy of 0.9072837632776934 while the automl model automatically took the data, went through in selecting the best categorical data, including the label and gave a predicting model with an accuracy of 0.9180576631259484.
-The AutoML has a better model accuracy.
+The hyperdrive service automatically adjusted the hyperparameters, found the best parameters and used them in training the scikit learn logistic regression model with an accuracy of 0.9072837632776934 while the automl model automatically took the data, went through in selecting the best categorical data, including the label and gave a predicting model with an AUC_weighted value of 0.9496099681514523.
+Therefore, this kind of preprocessing and model tuning is better in AutoML.

 ### Difference in architecture: